dioxfile/ns-2.34-allinone/README.md

 http://www.nsnam.org

 <<<<<<< HEAD
-# OBS - This NS-2 version was installed in Linux Debian 11 and Linux Mint 20.3 with success and without bugs!!!
+# OBS - This NS-2 version was installed in Linux Debian 11 and Linux Mint 20.3 successfully and without bugs!!!
 =======
-# OBS - This NS-2 version was installed in Linux Debian 11 and Linux Mint (20.3 and 21) with success and without bugs!!!
+# OBS - This NS-2 version was installed in Linux Debian 11 and Linux Mint (20.3 and 21) successfully and without bugs!!!
 >>>>>>> 2d40a3b4019846cac84169b098a7a3ebd77f1c79